hashgraph/hedera-hts-demo/README.md

 * Transfer from treasury (owner) to users
 * Transfer between users
 * Atomically transfer up to two tokens between users, with an optional hBar payment as one atomic transaction
+* Transfer tokens to a marketplace escrow account along with an offer price in hBar

 For convenience, accounts and tokens created during the demo will be persisted to a cookie and will be available when the demo is restarted.

-** Note: This is purely for demonstration purposes and should not be used as-is in production **
+_Note: This is purely for demonstration purposes and should not be used as-is in production_

 ## Prerequisites